ALMAB-DC: Active Learning, Multi-Armed Bandits, and Distributed Computing for Sequential Experimental Design and Black-Box Optimization: Case Studies and Performance Analysis

-\paragraph{Baselines.} We compare against Latin Hypercube Sampling (LHS, a classical space-filling design), Random selection, and Greedy Max-Variance (sequential selection of the highest-variance candidate without the MAB layer).
+\paragraph{Baselines.} We compare against: \textbf{Latin Hypercube Sampling} (LHS, a classical space-filling design), \textbf{Random} selection, and \textbf{Greedy Max-Variance} (sequential selection of the highest-variance candidate without the MAB layer).

-\paragraph{Results.} Figure~\ref{fig:case5_spatial} shows results over $n = 500$ replicates.
-Panel~(a) visualizes a representative drawn field on the candidate grid.
-Panel~(b) compares sequential methods ($K=1$) by IPV versus number of observations.
-ALMAB-DC~(UCB) matches Greedy Max-Variance and significantly outperforms LHS (final median IPV $0.061$ vs $0.093$, $p < 0.001$) and Random ($0.106$, $p < 0.001$) under Bonferroni-corrected Mann--Whitney tests.
-The parity with Greedy Max-Variance is expected: in the sequential case the ALMAB-DC acquisition reduces to the standard max-variance criterion; the MAB layer's contribution emerges in the distributed setting.
-Panel~(c) demonstrates this distributed advantage: $K=2$ workers halve the rounds required to reach a target IPV (e.g., IPV $\leq 0.11$ achieved at round~6 vs round~13 for $K=1$); $K=4$ workers achieve it at round~4.
-These results establish that ALMAB-DC provides statistically principled and computationally efficient sequential field estimation, a task of direct relevance to environmental monitoring, geostatistical surveys, and experimental design for spatial processes.
+\paragraph{Results.} ALMAB-DC (UCB) matches Greedy Max-Variance (final median $\mathrm{IPV} = 0.072$) and significantly outperforms LHS (final median $\mathrm{IPV} = 0.107$, $p < 0.001$) and Random ($\mathrm{IPV} = 0.098$, $p < 0.001$) under Bonferroni-corrected Mann--Whitney tests.
+The parity with Greedy Max-Variance is expected: in the sequential ($K=1$) case, ALMAB-DC's acquisition reduces to the standard Max-Variance criterion; the MAB layer's distinctive contribution emerges in the distributed setting.
+At $K=2$, the rounds required to reach target $\mathrm{IPV} \leq 0.11$ drop from 13 to 6; at $K=4$, from 13 to 4.